toddler holding a cup smiling at camera from behind a wood fence

 Early Care

 Wah Mei offers early care and education programs that are focused on the “whole child”.
-Across our spectrum of programming we offer a caring, safe and fun environment that nurtures each child’s unique strengths.
+Across our spectrum of programming we offer a caring, safe and fun environment that nurtures each child’s unique strengths, as well as a promise for high-quality early care and education.

 Sunset / Main Office